ritika7111/speech-to-text/README.md

   - Offload long transcriptions to background jobs; respond with a task ID and poll for completion.
   - Batch listing endpoints with cursor pagination for large datasets.
 - Azure STT usage
-  - Use the official SDK with stream inputs for robust handling and partial results.
   - Cache or deduplicate uploads by content hash to avoid repeated processing.
 - System design
   - Separate API for ingestion vs. querying; shard read services separately from write-heavy workflows.